eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 {% endproof %}

 We note that this theorem is only about *simple manipulations*--that is, a single swap of the first or second kind.
 We have not yet said anything about whether a manipulation that could perform a more radical adjustment to the matchups could be profitable.
 We will consider that question in the [Complex Manipulations](#complex-manipulations) section below (in fact, some nodes with a Condorcet winner *are* susceptible to profitable complex manipulations, theoretically gameable by a sufficiently massive coordinated coalition).
 However, if we assume that a coalition is only powerful enough to perform a single manipulation, then this theorem shows that the far and away most common scenario (starting with a Condorcet winner) is completely immune to profitable manipulation.

+From another perspective, if we view this from the perspective that, as an individual voter, our one vote is at most going to influence the election via a single swap of the first or second kind, then the theorem assures us that if there is a Condorcet winner, there is no reason not to just vote sincerely according to our true preferences.
+Any deviation from sincere voting, if it can only enact a simple manipulation, will lead to an outcome that is no better, or worse, than voting sincerely.

 The contrapositive of this theorem is that any profitable simple manipulation must start with a state that has no Condorcet winner, and must instead begin in a cycle.
 Cycles are empirically rare (in RCV elections, at least), and hence it seems unlikely that such a scenario is likely to occur.
 However, we can further show that the exact requirements for a cycle with profitable manipulations are even stricter still.